Complexlity/uni-farcaster-sdk/README.md

   //Optional and only used when debug is true.
   // By default, all query is logged but setting the log level will only log queries with the specified level })

+//Retries
+const sdkInstance = new uniFarcasterSdk({
+  ...otherConfigOptions
+  retries: 3, //Number of retries to do before returning the error
+  retryStrategy: "normal" | "switch" | "switchTemp" //Optional.
+)}
+// See https://uni-farcaster-sdk.vercel.app/configuration#retries for more information about retries and retryStrategy

 //Get Active Service
 sdkInstance.getActiveService() //airstack